 Utility staff who work with commercial and key account customers, energy services, new technologies, and energy efficiency programs.

 - Mary Medeiros McEnroe, Public Benefits Program Manager, Silicon Valley Power, CA

 - Edward Ruan, Engineer, Frontier Energy

-Click here to register for the DEED Webinar: Identifying Ways to Reduce Energy Consumption in Commercial Food Service Equipment.
+Click here to purchase the DEED Webinar: Identifying Ways to Reduce Energy Consumption in Commercial Food Service Equipment.

 - FREE for DEED Members.
 To find out if you are a DEED member, click here.

 - $209 for non-APPA members